April 2002 (Part 2)

 But if you take the perspective of traditional karate, a brown-belt is not even a beginner; he is just a novice.
 According to traditional karate masters, you really begin to learn karate after you have obtained your first black-belt.
 This is not the norm; it is an ideal concept.

 If you practice genuine kungfu, you will be combat efficient in shorter time.
-If you put in an hour of training a day in genuine Shaolin or genuine Tqijiquan, for a year, you shoulod be able to handle a black-belt in karate, taekwondo, judo, aikido, jujitsu, hapkido or any other martial art.
+If you put in an hour of training a day in genuine Shaolin or genuine Taijiquan, for a year, you should be able to handle a black-belt in karate, taekwondo, judo, aikido, jujitsu, hapkido or any other martial art.
 But if you only practice external kungfu forms, modernized wushu or Taiji dance, you will be quite helpless against a brown-belt even if you have trained devotedly your whole life.

 I have read that there is no superior art; it all depends on the practitioner.
 Karate may be victorious on one day and Shaolin on another.
 I believe this to be true, and this can be plainly seen in any competition.

 This is a very significant question, but carries sensitive implications.
 Again, the answer depends on various factors.